 IUP will comply with guidelines set forth by the Pennsylvania Department of Education, the Centers for Disease Control and Prevention, the Pennsylvania Department of Health, and the State System to comply with status change.

-IUP will use a digital-first strategy that provides all of our audiences a clear overview of what to expect during the fall 2020 semester, including general guidelines to keep the community safe.
+IUP will use a digital-first strategy that provides all of our audiences a clear overview of what to expect during the 2020-21 academic year, including general guidelines to keep the community safe.

 Overall methods of communicating include this website, the MyIUP student portal, electronic newsletters, IUP social media channels, email, videos, printed materials and packets, and campus signage.